Skip to main content

 Required Steps

-This update is only required if you use Iru Endpoint’s AD CS connector to issue certificates
+This update is only required if you use the Iru Endpoint AD CS Connector to issue certificates.

 These steps pertain to Microsoft Entra SCIM integrations.
 Native Microsoft Entra ID integrations require no additional configuration.